fluffycatware/kittycoin-club/README.md

 ## Attribution

 This smart contract used [Giveth's Base layer](https://github.com/Giveth/common-contract-deps) contract structure.
 Check out the amazing work they are doing at [Giveth's website](https://github.com/Giveth/website).

+`Ownable.sol` contract is provided by the [zeppelin-solidity](https://github.com/OpenZeppelin/zeppelin-solidity) repo.